oneminch/Notes/SQL.md

 );
 ```

-- **`DROP`**
+> [!note]
+> `IF NOT EXISTS` is not part of the SQL standard, but it's widely used in DDL statements with support in Postgres and MySQL.

+#### `DROP`

 - Used to remove objects from the server.
 - Can't be rolled back.
 - Any object created using `CREATE` can be dropped using `DROP`.
 - It's not allowed to drop a table referenced by foreign key constraint.
     - Objects related to the table like views, procedures needs to be explicitly dropped.

 ```sqlite
 -- Completely remove a table from database.
 DROP [TABLE] table_name;
 ```

-- **`ALTER`**
+#### `ALTER`

 - Used to change some characteristics of an object, i.e. to add, drop, or modify some option on the object.
 - Commonly used to change table characteristics, like:
     - Add/Drop columns
     - Add/Drop constraints
     - Modify column data types
     - Modify column constraints

 ```mysql
 -- Alter the table.